/

 Lessons: Needs more engagement.
 Introduce a new tab for saved lessons and allow users to bookmark lessons to revisit later.

-My Role in Iterations
+My Design Role in Iterations

 Lesson’s Page & Dashboard